SamBurgess93/Milestone-1/README.md

 #### Structure
-The main structure of the website will be a single page application with a main hero image and text that the user see first whe they visit the site.
+The main structure of the website will be a single page application with a main hero image and text that the user sees first when they visit the site.
 On scrolling down the user will come upon the About Me section which tells the story of the owners own battle with weight loss that will bring a sense of togetherness and relatability to the application.
-What follows then is the Services section whcih highlights to the user what they can expect from BB fitness and how this differentiates this from others.
+What follows then is the Services section which highlights to the user what they can expect from BB fitness and how this business differentiates itself from others.
 This will include a call to action button to get in touch to start the process.
 After the services the user is met with the 30 day fitness challenge section which will invite the user to sign up for the free fitness programme.
 Following this is a embedded motivational video to create a positive emotional response from the user.
 A review section then follows which showcases what existing clients have to say about BB fitness.
 This is then followed by the contact form and the footer which contains the links to the social media channels.